Claiming Harassment within the Workplace

 There are three definitions of harassment in section 26 of the Act:

-the general definition of harassment related to a protected characteristic,
+The general definition of harassment has to be related to a protected characteristic,

 conduct of a sexual nature, and